seqscope/NovaScope/docs/basic_usage/execute.md

 ### Option B: SLURM using a Master Job

-!!! tip
+!!! tip "A Master Job"
     If your computing environment support a job scheduler such [Slurm](https://slurm.schedmd.com/documentation.html), a recommended approach to submit a 'Master Job' that oversees and manage the status of all other jobs.

 First, make sure you have the [Slurm configuration file](../installation/slurm.md) available.
 The `--latency-wait` and `--rerun-incomplete` options are preset in the example Slurm configuration file, eliminating the need for manual specification.

 Now you need to establish the master job, of which the role is to monitor the progress of all tasks and handle job submissions.
 Create a file similar to the information below.
 Note that the details of the contents may vary based on your specific computing environment.

-!!! warning
+!!! warning "Memory and Time Limits"
-       The master job requires minimal memory but an extended time limit to ensure all related jobs are submitted and completed.
+       The master job requires **minimal memory but an extended time limit** to ensure all related jobs are submitted and completed.
 Otherwise, NovaScope will exit and unfinished jobs will not be executed or tracked.

 ```bash
 #!/bin/bash